loopbackio/loopback.io/pages/en/lb3/Working-with-LoopBack-objects.md

 };
 ```

-{% include tip.html content="
-This technique is useful to get a reference to an unrelated model; see [Getting a reference to an unrelated model](#getting-a-reference-to-an-unrelated-model) below."
+{% include tip.html content="This technique is useful to get a reference to an unrelated model; see [Getting a reference to an unrelated model](#getting-a-reference-to-an-unrelated-model) below.
-%}
+" %}

 With models, there is a special case.
 From anywhere except `/common/models/model.js`, you can actually get a reference to `app` through a model using `model.app`.